Markovianization with approximate unitary designs: Introduction

-In this paper, we identify a class of isolated physical processes which approximately Markovianizes.
-To do so, we employ results on large deviation bounds for approximate unitary designs derived in~\cite{Low_2009} and apply them to the process tensor formalism~\cite{PhysRevA.97.012127, Simon_Operational, Quolmogorov}, which describes quantum stochastic processes.
-We show that, similar to the way in which quantum states thermalize, quantum processes can Markovianize in the sense that they can converge to a class of typical processes, satisfying a meaningful large deviation principle whenever they are undergone within a large environment and under complex enough -- but not necessarily fully random -- dynamics.
-As a proof of principle, we employ the recent efficient construction of approximate unitary designs with quantum circuits from Ref.~\cite{Winter_HamDesign} to illustrate how a dilute gas would quickly Markovianize.
+In this paper, we identify a class of isolated physical processes which approximately Markovianize in a strong sense, where even the multi-time quantum correlations vanish.
+To do so, we employ large deviation bounds for approximate unitary designs derived by R. Low~\cite{Low_2009}, and apply them to the process tensor formalism~\cite{PhysRevA.97.012127, Simon_Operational, Quolmogorov}, which describes quantum stochastic processes.
+We show that, similar to the way in which quantum states thermalize, quantum processes can Markovianize in the sense that they can converge to a class of typical processes, satisfying a meaningful large deviation principle whenever they are undergone within a large environment and under complex enough ---but not necessarily fully random--- dynamics.
+As a proof of principle, we employ a recent efficient construction of approximate unitary designs with quantum circuits~\cite{Winter_HamDesign} to illustrate how a dilute gas would quickly Markovianize.
 These results directly impose bounds on complexity and timescales for standard master equations employed in the theory of open systems.
-Finally, we discuss possible extensions of our results to many-body systems with time-independent Hamiltonian.
+Finally, we discuss possible extensions of our results to many-body systems with time-independent Hamiltonians.
 Our results are timely given the ever-increasing interest and relevance in determining the breakdown of the Markovian approximation in modern experiments~\cite{Gessner2014, PhysRevLett.114.090402, Josh_2019, Winick_2019}.